 A few weeks ago, I reported on some rodent studies that demonstrated how helichyrsum (Helichyrsum italicum) and grapefruit (Citrus x paradisi) extracts modulated biochemical pathways involved in sugar metabolism.
 This combination also positively influenced cellular stress markers and reduced the expression of two immune and inflammation modulating genes.
 These findings led me to research the effect of various compounds on metabolic markers relating to maintaining a healthy weight.
-However, prior to this cross-referencing fiasco, I had compiled some amazing facts on helichrysm which I’m excited to share with you now.
+However, prior to this cross-referencing fiasco, I had compiled some amazing facts on helichrysm, the herb and essential oil, which I’m excited to share with you now.

 Helichrysum’s Diverse Roots